reetmitra/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Address Book**: A digital list within NUSContacts that stores and organizes contact details for course coordinators, teaching assistants (TAs), and fellow students.
+* **Course Code**: A unique identifier for a specific course offered at the university, consisting of letters and numbers (e.g., CS101), used to search and identify courses within NUSContacts.
+* **Course Coordinator**: The primary instructor or faculty member responsible for overseeing the administration and teaching of a particular course, serving as the main point of contact for course-related inquiries.
+* **Tutor** : A collective term in NUSContacts for both Teaching Assistants (TAs) and Professors (Profs), covering all educators involved in course instruction and support.
+Tutors handle lectures, tutorials, and student inquiries, simplifying app interactions.
+* **Contact Detail**: Information enabling contact with someone, such as an email address, phone number, or office location, specifically referring to the contact information of course coordinators and TAs in NUSContacts.
+* **User Profile**: A personal page for each student within NUSContacts, displaying their contact information, courses enrolled, and any other relevant academic information they choose to share.
+* **Search Function**: A tool allowing users to find courses, coordinators, TAs, and fellow students using keywords, course codes, or names within NUSContacts.

 --------------------------------------------------------------------------------------------------------------------